Jump to content

 I smiled.

-The kind of calm that sent Liana’s fight-or-flight instincts into full panic mode.
+Not my usual, tired, deadpan smirk.
+This was calm.
+Too calm.
+The kind of calm that sent Liana's fight-or-flight instincts into a full-blown panic.

 "Liana, girl~" I said sweetly.
 Too sweetly.
 “Would you like to repeat that?"
 My smile didn't waver, but my eye twitched.
 Just a little.

 Her hands immediately shot up in surrender.
-“Okay, let’s not do anything hasty—”
+“Okay, let's not do anything hasty—" she giggled nervously

 “Am I too kind to you~?”
 My eye twitched again.